- Off road parking

 Among the many charming features of Crispen Cottage which have been retained are the exposed wooden beams and the impressive traditional stone fireplace.Crispen Cottage is an ideal base for couples looking to explore the delights of Shropshire.

 All ground floor.
-One double bedroom.
+One king-size bedroom.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Sitting room with open fire.

 - Oil central heating with open fire